pinobatch/pently/docs/usage.md

   game.
 * No way to split sequence data across multiple PRG ROM banks or stash it in CHR ROM (like in _Galaxian_).
-* No pitch bends, slides, or portamento, until issue 18 is fixed.
 * No true echo buffer.
 * No support for DPCM drums.
 This is a low priority because Pently is used in games that depend on controllers or raster effects